Frequently Asked Questions

 Where are the practice rooms?

-Practice rooms on the River Campus are located in the basement of the Spurrier building.
-The building is generally open between 8 a.m. and 12 a.m.
+Practice rooms, with upright pianos, on the River Campus are located in the basement of the Spurrier building (located between the Towers athletic field and Susan B. Anthony Hall).
+A map of rooms can be found here.
+The building is generally open between 8 a.m. and midnight during the academic year.
 Additional practice rooms with grand pianos are available in Strong Auditorium for music majors or those taking primary piano lessons with faculty at the Eastman School of Music.
-The rooms are kept locked; students may borrow keys from the Music Department with a $10 deposit.

 Do you have storage space for large instruments?